Sign Up

 • Medication administration such as antibiotics for sepsis, glucagon (to promote release of glycogen from hepatic stores)

-• Weaning of infant from IV glucose to oral feedings (breast or formula) while maintaining normal glucose levels
+• Weaning of infant from IV dextrose to oral feedings (breast or formula) while maintaining normal glucose levels

 • Parental education